makers-for-life/makair/README.md

 MakAir — Covid-19 Ventilator
 =====

-**Mass-producible open-source Covid-19 ARDS ventilator.
+Mass-producible open-source Covid-19 ARDS ventilator.
 Aims at helping hospitals cope with a possible shortage of professional ventilators during the outbreak.
-Worldwide.**
+Worldwide.

+**Makair ventilator is the first open-source ventilator tested with success on human patients** with ongoing clinical trials in France.

 We are a distributed team of [200+ contributors](http://makersforlife.fr/) (engineering, medical, regulatory, etc.), mostly spread through France.
 Makers, developers, university teachers, researchers and medical teams collaborated on this project.
 Our testing & assembly operations are located in France.